Sports Massage for Runners: Why Experts Recommend It

 Can I run after a sports massage?

 No, you can’t run after a good massage.
-The therapists recommend you to wait at least 24 hours before you go running.
+The therapists recommend waiting at least 24 hours before you go running.

 What’s the best time to have a post-race massage?

-As soon as you finish the race, a very light, relaxing massage might be therapeutic, and many events have their volunteer therapists at the finish line — ready to comfort your tired limbs.
+A very light, relaxing massage might be therapeutic as soon as you finish the race, and many events have their volunteer therapists at the finish line — ready to comfort your tired limbs.

-It is suggested that you wait at least 24 hours before getting a hard or deeper massage, to avoid any additional inflammation in the muscles that may have already happened during the race owing to tissue breakdown.
+You should wait at least 24 hours before getting a complex or deeper massage to avoid any additional muscle inflammation that may have already occurred during the race due to tissue breakdown.

 Final Thoughts

 Remember, try not to get a self-massage at home.
-If you have any problem or injury, first visit your physician, and go to a qualified massage therapist after a doctor’s advice.
+If you have any problem or injury, visit your physician and see a qualified massage therapist after a doctor’s advice.

-You can also visit us at https://www.massaggi.co.uk/ for monthly or weekly massage sessions’ appointments.
-Your dedicated sports massage therapist at Massaggi is well equipped with the expertise to help you enjoy the best of your health as a runner.
+Visit us at https://www.massaggi.co.uk/ for monthly or weekly massage session appointments.
+Your dedicated sports massage therapist at Massaggi is well-equipped with the expertise to help you enjoy the best of your health as a runner.